Preparing your children for major transitions at school

 Tips for preparing for kindergarten

-If your child has always been looked after by you, start separating from him/her for shorter or longer periods of time.
-Trust your child and his or her ability to learn to cope with these separations, which will be beneficial for both you and your child.
+• If your child has always been looked after by you, start separating from him/her for shorter or longer periods.
+Trust in your child's ability to learn to cope with these separations, which will be beneficial for both of you.

-Atécole M we are holding an open day in June.
+At école M, we're holding an open day in June.
 Your child will be able to see his or her classroom and spend some time there, meeting some of his or her classmates and teachers.
-On this day, we will give your child a small booklet with photos of the school and its teachers.
-Please take the time to look at it with your child during the summer, to prepare for this first day of school.
+On this day, we'll give him a little back-to-school booklet with photos of his school and teachers.
+Please take the time to look at it with your child over the summer, to help him prepare for his first day at school.

 Transitions between each year of kindergarten

-At the end of June, we announce to the children and parents the composition of the classes for the next school year.
-This way, there are no surprises and the child goes on holiday knowing who his or her classmates and teachers will be when the new school year starts.
+At the end of June, we announce to children and parents alike the composition of classes for the new school year.
+This way, there are no surprises: your child goes on vacation knowing who his or her classmates and teachers will be when the new school year starts.
 Take the time to discuss this with your child.
 There are advantages to both options, so discuss them with your child.
-Listen to their reservations if they have any, and answer their questions.
-We are also there to accompany this transition which, although more fluid and simple, remains a change that must be explained and prepared with the child.
+Listen to any reservations they may have, and answer any questions they may have.
+We're also here to help with this transition, which, although smoother and simpler, is still a change that needs to be explained and prepared for with your child.

 Preparing to enter the first grade